 Jason Sherman

-Playwright born in Montreal, Quebec , July 28, 1962.
+Playwright born in Montreal, Quebec, July 28, 1962, and currently based in Toronto.
 He studied at York University.

-He has won the Governor General's Award in 1995 for Three in the Back, Two in the Head (the work premiered with Necessary Angel , 1994, directed by Richard Rose , subsequently performed at the National Arts Centre and in French at Théâtre de la Licorne ) and the Chalmers Award in 1993 for The League of Nathans (1992, Orange Dog/ Theatre Passe Muraille co-production, Ian Prinsloo ).
+Jason Sherman won the Governor General’s Award in 1995 for Three in the Back, Two in the Head (Necessary Angel, 1994, directed by Richard Rose, subsequently performed at the National Arts Centre and in French at Théâtre la Licorne).
+He has won the Chalmers Award in 1993 for The League of Nathans (Orange Dog/Theatre Passe Muraille co-production, 1992, dir.
+Ian Prinsloo).

 CTE photo

-Of his approach to his work, he told CBC (November 2, 1999), "A great quote Charles Ludlum has is: 'If you are going to tell people the truth, you better make them laugh.'
+Of his approach to his work, Sherman told CBC (2 Nov 1999), "A great quote Charles Ludlum has is: 'If you are going to tell people the truth, you better make them laugh.'
 Nobody wants to feel like they're going to be preached at in the theatre.
 You want to feel like you are going to recognize something of yourself in what's going on stage otherwise, you feel left out."

-(Additional information provided by Monica Prendergast, Christopher Hoile and Pierre Karch)
+Profile by Gaetan Charlebois.
+Additional information provided by Monica Prendergast, Christopher Hoile, Pierre Karch and Anne Nothof.